-- Step 1.Power on the computer, and the system will perform its POST (Power-On Self Test) routine checks. - Note 1.
+- Step 1.
+Power on the computer, and the system will perform its POST (Power-On Self Test) routine checks. - Step 2.
+Press < Del > key immediately, or at the following message: Press DEL to enter SETUP", or simultaneously press < Ctrl > , < Alt > , < Esc > keys - Note 1.
 If you miss trains of words meationed in step2 (the message disappears before you can respond) and you still wish to enter BIOS Setup, restart the system and try again by turning the computer OFF and ON again or by pressing the <RESET> switch located at the computer's front-panel.
 You may also reboot by simultaneously pressing the <Ctrl>, <Alt>, keys. - Note 2.
 If you do not press the keys in time and system does not boot, the screen will prompt an error message, and you will be given the following options:

-"Press F1 to Continue, DEL to Enter Setup"
+Press F1 to Continue, DEL to Enter Setup"